 The world of financial services marketing is full of roadblocks.
 There are things you can do and thing you most definitely cannot.
 But by staying on top of the rules, you can implement a strategy to engage while pleasing the regulatory warlords.
 Yes, we’re talking about you CySEC.
 As a leading content marketing agency based in Cyprus, we’re fully clued up on marketing for CySEC and all it entails.
-We’re always releasing marketing guidance and Regulation Roundups to help brokers stay on the right side of the law.
-And now we’re back with this essential guide.
-Join us as we delve into content marketing for CySEC brokers and show you how to flourish within a restrictive environment.
+Here’s our content marketing for CySEC brokers guide – 2022 update.

 The Cyprus Financial Landscape

 The investment sector continues to grow in Cyprus.
 By the end of 2021, CySEC had an impressive 806 entities under its supervision, compared to 788 at the end of 2020, recording an increase of 2.28%.
 This includes over 250 listed investment firms.
 With the island’s low business application fees and picturesque office environments attracting global business, regulation is most certainly needed.
 This is particularly true considering Cyprus offers one of the lowest corporate tax rates in the world at just 12.5%, compared to say the UK’s rate which currently sits at 19%.
 So how does CySEC manage such a rapidly evolving landscape?

 As an iFX EXPO tradition, the first day will kick off with a keynote presentation from George Theocharides, PhD, Chairman of CySEC.